 We meet a chef who can’t wait to walk away from her prestigious Michelin star rating and a web developer who singlehandedly orchestrated one of the biggest fast food comebacks his hometown has ever seen.

 Christian Ziebarth, founder of the Naugles reboot, at the Naugles test kitchen location in Huntington Beach, California.
-Photo by Mio Adilman, image by Gluekit / Subscribe on iTunes, listen on Spotify, tune in on Google Play and wherever you find podcasts.
+Photo by Mio Adilman, image by Gluekit / Subscribe on Apple Podcasts, listen on Spotify, tune in on Google Play and wherever you find podcasts.

 Most people have fond nostalgia for the chain restaurants of their childhood, but Christian Ziebarth found his calling in those affectionate memories.
 The web developer and early food blogger, who had no actual restaurant business experience, made it his unlikely mission to reopen Naugles, a beloved Mexican food chain that closed in 1995.